dynotw/Basic-Machine-Learning-Code/Machine Learning/Data/Preview/README.md

 # Data Preview

-**Once we get our data, we can preview data firstly to have a big picture of our data, which is helpful for the following steps.**
-**Assuming that our data is stored in pandas Dataframe format, and the following code is based on it.**
+Once we get our data, we can preview data firstly to have a big picture of our data, which is helpful for the following steps.
+Assuming that our data is stored in **Pandas Dataframe format**, and the following code is based on it.

 &nbsp;